 Full Circle provides and arranges for adoption related services for birth parents throughout the country.
 It may be reassuring to know that we work with birthparents who are single or married, of any age, and welcome working with birthparents of all races, heritages, and religions.
 We work carefully with the adoptive families to make sure that they are genuinely open to your child, and that the community and extended family are warm and welcoming so that the child’s experience is a positive one.
 Adoptive families adopting transracially, for example, are expected to not only be genuinely enthusiastic about transracial adoption, but are also expected to have looked at whether the child’s experience in their extended family and community will be one that will nurture and develop a positive sense of identity.
 Full Circle doesn’t discriminate on the basis of age, religion, race/national origin, sexual orientation or family form.
 If you have any other questions about eligibility, please ask us, we’re happy to help.

 One of the first steps is gathering information about each of your choices.
 A licensed agency can provide for all your needs – opportunities to choose an adoptive family, direct financial assistance, counseling/information, legal assistance as well as 24-hour availability.
 An attorney can provide legal support and assist with the legal paperwork associated with adoption planning; they can refer you to a counselor with whom they may work closely, but can not provide clinical counseling services directly.
-A facilitator can only provide the matching with an adoptive family and must refer you to a licensed agency or attorney for assistance with counseling and legal advice.
+A consultant can only provide the matching with an adoptive family and must refer you to a licensed agency or attorney for assistance with counseling and legal advice.